sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 Point Light
 ***********

+A point light is helpful if you have a source of light, e.g. a candle, bulb etc. To add a point light, follow the given steps.

 * Add an empty scene and give it a point light component.
 * You can tweak its transformation value by either inputting it or dragging it left or right.